-- a plan that covers a Participant as an employee pays benefits before a plan that covers the Participant as a Dependent; - the plan that has covered the individual claimant for the longest period will pay first; the expenses must be covered in part under at least one of the plans; - the plan that covers an Active Employee pays before a plan covering a laid-off or retired employee; - your Dependent children will receive Primary coverage from the parent whose birth date occurs first in a Calendar Year.
-If both parents have the same birth date, the plan that that has been in effect the longest is the Primary Plan.
-This birthday rule applies only if: - the parents are married or living together whether or not they have ever been married and not legally separated; or - a court decree awards joint custody to the parents without specifying that one parent has the responsibility to provide health care coverage;
+- a plan that covers a Participant as an employee pays benefits before a plan that covers the Participant as a Dependent; - the Plan that has covered the individual claimant for the longest period will pay first; the expenses must be covered in part under at least one of the Plans; - the Plan that covers an Active Employee pays before a plan covering a laid-off or retired employee;

-- if two or more plans cover a Dependent child of divorced or separated parents and if there is no court decree stating that one parent is responsible for health care, the child will be covered under the plan of: - the parent with custody of the child; then - the spouse of the parent with custody of the child; then - the parent not having custody of the child; then - o the spouse of the parent not having custody of the child; - if you have coverage under two or more medical plans and only one has COB provisions, the plan without COB provisions will be the Primary Plan; - if you are receiving COBRA continuation coverage under another employer plan, this Plan is the Primary Plan; and - finally, if none of the above rules determines which plan is Primary or Secondary, the allowable expenses (as defined below in the textbox titled What is an allowable expense?) shall be shared equally between the plans meeting the definition of Plan.
+- your Dependent children will receive Primary coverage from the parent whose birth date occurs first in a Calendar Year.
+If both parents have the same birth date, the Plan that that has been in effect the longest is the Primary Plan.
+This birthday rule applies only if: - o the parents are married or living together whether or not they have ever been married and not legally separated; or - a court decree awards joint custody to the parents without specifying that one parent has the responsibility to provide health care coverage; - if two or more plans cover a Dependent child of divorced or separated parents and if there is not a court decree stating that one parent is responsible for health care, the child will be covered under the Plan of: - o the parent with custody of the child; then - o the spouse of the parent with custody of the child; then - the parent not having custody of the child; then - the spouse of the parent not having custody of the child; - if you have coverage under two or more medical plans and only one has COB provisions, the Plan without COB provisions will be the Primary Plan; - if you are receiving COBRA continuation coverage under another employer plan, this Plan is the Primary Plan; and - finally, if none of the above rules determines which plan is Primary or Secondary, the allowable expenses shall be shared equally between the Plans meeting the definition of Plan.